 Members of congregations of the Lutheran Church - Missouri Synod may partake of the Sacrament with us, trusting that in this Holy Meal the Lord Jesus Christ is present and gives His true Body and Blood under the bread and wine for our forgiveness, life, and salvation.
 If you're a guest, we ask that you speak to the Pastor prior to communing.

 You can park in the lot adjacent to our church at the corner of Itaska Street and Brannon Avenue, on the streets near the church - Neosho Street, Brannon Avenue, or Itaska Street, or in the small lot on the west side of the church.
 If you need easy access without steps into the building, we recommend parking in the smaller westside lot.
-Get directions to Hope.
+See where we're located.

 We regularly celebrate the following feasts and festivals that usually fall on days other than Sundays: